 How Can Strength of Schedule Help You as a Bettor?

 No offseason NFL bets should be made before at least considering strength of schedule.

-Whether you’re betting Super Bowl futures, team win totals, player awards, or even a prop as obscure as the first head coach to be fired, strength of schedule is going to play a major role.
+Whether you’re betting Super Bowl futures, NFL win totals, player awards, or even a prop as obscure as the first head coach to be fired, strength of schedule is going to play a major role.

 Past NFL MVP Winners